IBM-Cloud/docs/services/mobilepush/c_user_basednotifications.md

 # Enabling user-based notifications
 {: #user_based_notifications}
-Last updated: 13 July 2016
+Last updated: 16 August 2016
 {: .last-updated}

-User ID-based push notifications are targeted at mobile app users with customized messages.
+User ID-based {{site.data.keyword.mobilepushshort}} are targeted at mobile app users with customized messages.
 User-based notifications can assist engaging specific individuals in taking advantage of their personal preferences and choices.

 ## Register device with User ID
-To enable push notifications that are targeted by User ID, ensure that you register the device with a User ID and also pass the 'clientSecret' that is allocated when the Push Notifications services is provisioned.
+To enable push notifications targeted by User ID, ensure that you register the device with a User ID and also pass the 'clientSecret' that is allocated when the {{site.data.keyword.mobilepushshort}} services is provisioned.
 The device registration will fail without a valid 'clientSecret'.

 The User ID can be any string that the application provides to the device registration API.
 Typically, a mobile application will first run an authentication cycle where the mobile app user is authenticated against an authentication service such as [{{site.data.keyword.amafull}}](https://console.ng.bluemix.net/docs/services/mobileaccess/index.html).
 On successful authentication, the authenticated user ID is then passed into the Push Device Registration API, along with a 'clientSecret'.
 The presence of a 'clientSecret' enforces only authorized association of User IDs with mobile device registrations.